linagora/linid-im-api-corelib/docs/plugins/plugin-configuration.md

 * `route`: (Optional) Associated route.
 * `tasks`: List of tasks to run at specific lifecycle phases.
 * `attributes`: List of entity attributes with type and validations.
+* `access`: (Optional) A map of additional custom options used by the provider to access or resolve the entity.

 ### Example